Devskiller/duramen/README.md

 6) If you want to retry events after some error occur you just have to implement ```RetryableEvent``` instead of ```Event```

+7) If you want to use transaction-aware events just please annotate ```Event``` classes with `@ProcessAfterCommit`.
+As the name suggests such events will be processed after committing the transaction.

 ## Testing

 Usually in test scope we don't want to persist our events.
 To achieve such behaviour we can configure custom bean: